rngesus-wept/puflantu/artifacts/cards.md

 As Belbe's Portal enters the battlefield, choose a creature type.

-You may put a creature card of the chosen type from your hand onto the battlefield.
+{3}, {T}: You may put a creature card of the chosen type from your hand onto the battlefield.

 The fight will continue on a new battlefield.